elliottbache/tls_connection_coding_challenge/docs/guide.md

 - Bound the WORK solver execution time:
   - `subprocess.run(..., timeout=...)` inside `run_work_binary(...)`.

-Defaults are chosen for the challenge (short for non-WORK, long for WORK), and are configurable via CLI flags.
+Defaults are chosen for the protocol (short for non-WORK, long for WORK), and are configurable via CLI flags.

 ### Message size limits
 **Why**: Avoid memory growth / DoS by sending huge lines.